SupTarr/Python-Django-Template/README.md

 ## About The Project

-This project was completed as part of `Writing your first Django app,` form `Django documentation`.
+This project was completed as part of `Writing your first Django app` form `Django documentation`.
 I am tasked to make full use of our Django and Python knowledge and its accompanying documentation to create a APIs for polls and vote.

 ## Technologies